mui/material-ui/docs/data/base/components/form-control/form-control.md

 import { useFormControlUnstyledContext } from '@mui/base/FormControlUnstyled';
 ```

 The `useFormControlUnstyledContext` hook reads the context provided by `FormControlUnstyled`.
-You can use this hook to enable integration between custom form inputs and `FormControlUnstyled`.
+This hook lets you work with custom input components inside of the form control.
 You can also use it to read the form control's state and react to its changes in a custom component.

 Hooks _do not_ support [slot props](#slot-props), but they do support [customization props](#customization).